55 Comments

 Susan Kacvinsky's avatar

 I agree with all of this.
 It’s so beautiful.
-I think the part about the divine being energy is pointed to in many creation myths, and probably why Batbelo, in Gnosticism is both gender, or more clearly, all genders.
+I think the part about the divine being energy is pointed to in many creation myths, and probably why Batbelo, in Gnosticism, is both genders, or more clearly, all genders.
 Myths are metaphors.
 Obviously, I’m not a promoter of any mythological system, but it seems that there is something that responds to us.
-I have no problem with Jesus, only what he had been used for.
+I have no problem with Jesus, only what he has been used for.
 Thank you for such a thoughtful response.

 Linda Ann Robinson's avatar